| Digital

 History materials for their courses as long as Digital History

 is credited and the Digital History copyright remains on each page that is printed.
 Please remember that the online version is the most accurate and up-to-date version.
+Two conditions must be met when the materials are printed:

 First, no profit can be made from the printing of the materials except for normal costs of printing and labor.
+Second, students may not be required to purchase the printed textbook.
+They should be directed to the online version first.
+Contact us with

 other copyright-related requests.